Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have applied the replica method from statistical physics for computing the asymptotic performance of MAP estimation of non-Gaussian vectors with large random linear measurements.
+We have applied the replica method from statistical physics for computing the asymptotic performance of postulated MAP estimators of non-Gaussian vectors with large random linear measurements, under a replica symmetric assumption.
 The method can be readily applied to problems in compressed sensing.
 While the method is not theoretically rigorous, simulations show an excellent ability to predict the performance for a range of algorithms, performance metrics, and input distributions.
 Indeed, we believe that the replica method provides the only method to date for asymptotically-exact prediction of performance of compressed sensing algorithms that can apply in a large range of circumstances.

 Moreover, we believe that the availability of a simple scalar model that exactly characterizes certain sparse estimators opens up numerous avenues for analysis.
 For one thing, it would be useful to see if the replica analysis of lasso can be used to recover the scaling laws of Wainwright~\cite{Wainwright:09-lasso} and Donoho and Tanner~\cite{DonohoT:09} for support recovery and to extend the latter to the noisy setting.
 Also, the best known bounds for MSE performance in sparse estimation are given by Haupt and Nowak~\cite{HauptN:06} and Cand{\`e}s and Tao~\cite{CandesT:07}.
-Since the replica analysis is asymptotically exact, we may be able to obtain much tighter analytic expressions.
-In a similar vein, several researchers have attempted to find information-theoretic lower bounds with optimal estimation \cite{SarvothamBB:06-Allerton,FletcherRG:09-IT,Wainwright:07-725}.
+Since the replica analysis is asymptotically exact (subject to various assumptions), we may be able to obtain much tighter analytic expressions.
+In a similar vein, several researchers have attempted to find information-theoretic lower bounds with optimal estimation~\cite{SarvothamBB:06-Allerton,FletcherRG:09-IT,Wainwright:09-ml}.
 Using the replica analysis of optimal estimators, one may be able to improve these scaling laws as well.

 Finally, there is a well-understood connection between statistical mechanics and belief propagation-based decoding of error correcting codes~\cite{Sourlas:89,Montanari:00}.
 These connections may suggest improved iterative algorithms for sparse estimation as well.